KeithLin724/TCPIP_tool/README.md

 This is a TCPIP Tool

-It is easily to built a thing about sever
+It is easily to built a thing about server

 Internet base is a base class for build a internet thing like TCP or UDP